LFG115/rock-paper-scissors-L-S/README.md

 - [R-P-S-L-S](https://lfg115.github.io/rock-paper-scissors-L-S/) This amazing fun twist on the simple rock, paper, scissors game
   and adds new thoughts, decitions and ideas to playing against the computer in this 1 v 1 scenario game.

 - This fun interactive game is based on the hit T.V show "The Big Bang Theory".
-The site is aimed towards fans of the show and people who would would like to play a more complex game of Rock, Paper, Scissors.
+The site is aimed towards fans of the show and people of all ages who would would like to play a more complex game of Rock, Paper, Scissors.

 - ![multi screen view](assets/images/multi-screen.1.png)